Rediscovery of Cooper pair factor: A supersymmetric Dirac monopole

 \section{A supersymmetric Dirac monopole}

-In this section, first we will show that a supersymmetric Dirac monopole admits a geometrical phase which can be expressed in terms of FI term and after that, we will derive the Cooper factor which is nicely in agreement with the statement that we made below the equation (\ref{2}).
+In this section, first, we will show that a supersymmetric Dirac monopole admits a geometrical phase which can be expressed in terms of FI term, and after that, we will derive the Cooper factor which is nicely in agreement with the statement that we made below the equation (\ref{2}).
 It is an intersecting D3-D3' system in which we can put some charged matters in the intersection region.
-The magnetic property of this set-up was discovered by Mintun, Polchinski and Sun in 2015 \cite{Ref4}.
-For our purposes, it is not necessary to use the brane interpretation of the system because we just want to focus on its gauge properties, carefully.
-The world-volume theory of each brane is a usual 4d super Yang-Mills theory with a compact gauge group U(1) that each of which contains a region in which the charges are localized namely, the intersection region.
-We will develope the formulation from the gauge theory point of view.
-However, in some cases such as amounts of supercharges and the number of chiral multiplets, we will mention the constraints arises from the string theory to make the discussion more clearer.
+The magnetic property of this set-up was discovered by Mintun, Polchinski and Sun (MPS) in 2015 \cite{Ref4}.
+For our purposes, it is not necessary to use the brane interpretation of the system because we just want to focus carefully on its gauge properties.
+The world-volume theory of each brane is a usual 4d super Yang-Mills theory with a compact gauge group U(1), each of which contains a region in which the charges are localized; namely, the intersection region.
+We will develop the formulation from the gauge theory point of view.
+However, to illuminate some features like the number of supercharges or chiral multiplets, we will mention the constraints that arise from the string theory to make the discussion clearer.

 We want to construct a supersymmetric Dirac monopole.
-The Dirac monopole is a point-like particle in a certain position in space e.g., the origin.
-Knowing the position of the monopole is a crucial fact to analyse its behaviour because as you may know it is a topological object i.e., the Maxwell equation $\nabla . \mathbf{B}=0$, holds everywhere in the space except at the position of the monopole.
+The Dirac monopole is a point-like particle in a specific position in space e.g. the origin.
+Knowing the position of the monopole is a crucial fact to analyze its behavior because, as you may know, it is a topological object—i.e. the Maxwell equation $\nabla . \mathbf{B}=0$ holds everywhere in the space except at the position of the monopole.
 Therefore, we should remove this point from the space (the $\mathbb{R}^3$ manifold).
-The remained manifold is homotopy equivalent to a $\mathbf{S}^2$ surrounds the origin.
+The remaining manifold is homotopy equivalent to a $\mathbf{S}^2$ which surrounds the origin.
 To understand the deep topology behind the AB effect and the Dirac monopole, see the famous paper \cite{Ref5}.